Daniel Manus Pinkwater (born November 15, 1941) is an American author of children's books. His books have a number of recurring themes, including:

 - Prophecies Are Always Right: Reynold tells Victor that one of the reasons they're so hospitable is that they have an ancient prophecy that one day a visitor to the island will bring about a new era of prosperity.
 Sure enough, it comes true during Victor's visit thanks to Claudia.

 - Punny Names: One scene gives a lizard's-eye view of human history complete with a hurricane of reptilian puns, from Salamander Grahame Bell to Queen Elizardbeth.

 - Reptiles Are Abhorrent: Discussed.
 The lizards on the island are completely mellow (thanks to television waves), but the narrator is wary of going to the island at first, because of this trope.

-- Turtle Power: In the end, the narrator leaves the island via having his surfboard carried on a turtle back to Hogbro shore.
+- Turtle Power: In the end, Victor leaves the island via having his surfboard carried on a turtle back to Hogboro shore.

 - The Mad Hatter: Gordon Whillikers

 - Multiethnic Name: Grandpa's friend Milton X. Mohammadstein, which combines Jewish/German and Muslim/Arabic roots in a single surname.